clementw168/clementw168.github.io/_posts/cs-mva/2024-10-15-beacon-biosignals-eeg-foundation-model.md

 This limitation motivates the development of an EEG *foundation model*: a large pretrained model that learns rich representations from vast amounts of unlabeled data and can later be fine-tuned for specific tasks such as sleep staging or pathology detection.

 Inspired by recent progress in computer vision and natural language processing, we designed and trained EEG encoders able to capture both temporal and spatial information across channels.
-In downstream sleep stage classification, the pretrained model reaches within **3% of the performance of fully supervised models**, while being trained on only **5% of the annotated data**.
+In downstream sleep stage classification, our pretrained model reaches within **3% of the performance of fully supervised models**, while being trained on only **5% of the annotated data**.

 ## Motivation and Objectives